Serbo-Croatian grammar: Aspect

 Verbal aspect is distinguished in English by using the simple or progressive (continuous) forms.
 'He washed the dishes' indicates that the action was finished; 'He was washing the dishes' indicates that the action was ongoing (progressive).
 Serbo-Croatian, like all Slavic languages, has the aspect built into the verbs, rather than expressing it with different tenses.

-To compare the meanings of the different aspects with verbal aspect in English, one should know three basic aspects: completed (may be called preterit, aorist, or perfect according to the language in question), progressive (on-going but not completed yet, durative), and iterative (habitual or repeated).
+To compare the meanings of the different aspects with verbal aspect in English, one should know three basic aspects: completed (may be called preterite, aorist, or perfect according to the language in question), progressive (on-going but not completed yet, durative), and iterative (habitual or repeated).
 English uses one aspect for completed and iterative and another for progressive.
 Serbo-Croatian uses one for completed and another for iterative and progressive.

 Aspect is the most challenging part of Serbo-Croatian grammar.
 Although aspect exists in all other Slavic languages, learners of Serbo-Croatian who already know even one of several other Slavic languages may never learn to use aspect correctly, though they will be understood with only rare problems.
 While there are bi-aspectual verbs as well, primarily those derived by adding the suffix -irati or -ovati, the majority of verbs not derived in such a manner are either perfective (svršeni) or imperfective (nesvršeni).
 Almost all of the single aspectual verbs are part of a perfective–imperfective pair of verbs.
 When learning a verb, one must learn its verbal aspect, and the other verb for the opposite verbal aspect, e.g. prati 'to do washing' (imperfective) goes with oprati 'to wash' (perfective).
 The pairing, however, is not always one to one: some verbs simply don't have a counterpart on a semantic level, such as izgledati 'seem' or sadržati 'contain'.
 In others, there are several perfective alternatives with slightly different meanings.

 There are two paradigms concerning formation of verb pairs.
 In one paradigm, the base verb is imperfective, such as prati 'to wash'.
 In this case the perfective is formed by adding a prefix, in this case o, as in oprati.
-In the other paradigm, the root verb is perfective, and the imperfective is formed either by modifying the root: dignuti→dizati 'to lift' or adding an interfix stati→stajati 'to stop', 'to stand'.
+In the other paradigm, the root verb is perfective, and the imperfective is formed either by modifying the root: dignuti→dizati 'to lift', or adding an interfix: stati→stajati 'to stop', 'to stand'.

 A pattern which often arises can be illustrated with pisati 'to write'.
 Pisati is imperfective, so a prefix is needed to make it perfective, in this case na-: napisati.
 But if other prefixes are added, modifying the meaning, the verb becomes perfective: zapisati 'to write down' or prepisati 'to copy by hand'.
 Since these basic verbs are perfective, an interfix is needed to make them imperfective: zapisivati and prepisivati.
 In some cases, this could be continued by adding a prefix: pozapisivati and isprepisivati which are again perfective.